spotfiresoftware/spotfire-mods/docs-src/content/en/docs/guides/_index.md

 linkTitle: "Guides"
 weight: 20
 description: >
-  A collection of ducuments which touch different aspects of the Spofire mods architecture.
+  A collection of documents which touch different aspects of the Spofire mods architecture.
 ---